Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 - Avoid unripe or spoiled jujube: It is important to avoid eating unripe or spoiled jujube during pregnancy as they can cause stomach upset, diarrhoea or food poisoning.

 - Consult your doctor: If you have concerns about eating jujube or any other food during pregnancy, it is always best to consult your doctor or a registered dietician.
-They can provide personalized advice based on your needs and health conditions.
+They can provide personalised advice based on your needs and health conditions.

 By taking these precautions, you can safely enjoy the nutritional benefits of jujube during pregnancy.